Oddiesea/CanIBuildaSnowman/README.md

 It's the age old question, can I, or can I not build a snowman?

-You could look out the window, but why would you when this wonderful react-native app.
+You could look out the window, but why would you when this wonderful react-native app exists.

 ----